AdrianLuk/fitaxx/wp-content/plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.4.0 =
+Release Date: March 27th, 2021

+* Update: Minor changes to support PHP 8.
+* Update: Verified that the plugin works with newer versions of WordPress up to 5.7.

+= 1.3.0 =
+Release Date: October 4th, 2020

+* Update: Minor changes to ensure that the plugin works with newer versions of WordPress up to 5.5.1.

+= 1.2.1 =
+Release Date: November 27th, 2019

+* Update: Additional security fixes.

+= 1.2.0 =
+Release Date: November 26th, 2019

+* Update: Security fixes.
+* Update: Verified that the plugin works with newer versions of WordPress up to 5.3.

 = 1.1.5 =
 Release Date: August 1st, 2018